Remembering the Millennium Dome Exhibition (2000)

 A woman reads the "How Shall I Live?" display in the Faith Zone

-A woman reads the “How Shall I Live?” display in the Faith Zone, reflecting the Dome’s spiritual themes.
+A woman pauses to read the ‘How Shall I Live?’ display in the Faith Zone, reflecting the Dome’s attempt to explore spirituality at the turn of the millennium.

 A rotating mosaic of over 400 public-submitted images in the Self-Portrait Zone